VAT Regulations

 - For business-to-business (B2B) transactions, the general rule is that the place of supply of services is where the customer is located.
 However, there are exceptions, particularly for services related to events such as conferences, exhibitions, and educational seminars.

 - According to the EU VAT Directive, the place of supply for admission to events is where the event actually takes place.
-This means that if a conference is held in a specific EU country, the VAT of that country applies, regardless of where the attendee’s business is located.
+This means that if a conference is held in a Hungary, Hungarian VAT applies, regardless of where the attendee’s business is located.

 2. Admission to events

-Admission fees for conferences, trade fairs, and exhibitions are treated differently under VAT rules.
-These fees are subject to VAT in the country where the event takes place.
+Admission fees for conferences, trade fairs, and exhibitions are subject to VAT in the country where the event takes place.
 This ensures that the local tax authorities can collect VAT on activities happening within their jurisdiction.

 3. Non-recoverable VAT

-For foreign businesses attending conferences in an EU country, the VAT charged on registration is generally not automatically recoverable through the regular VAT return process.
-Instead, these businesses must use the VAT refund procedure for non-established businesses, which can be cumbersome and time-consuming.
+For foreign businesses attending conferences in Hungary, the VAT charged on registration is generally not automatically recoverable through the regular VAT return process.
+Instead, these businesses must use the VAT refund procedure for non-established businesses.

 4. Uniform application across the EU